RubyLearning/blog/content/post/2015/04/learn-ruby-the-hard-way-a-book-review.md

 every exercise with someone new to programming.
 I believe that the pace is good for a new programmer.

-I get an impression of is that the author wrote this while being immersed in another language.
+I get an impression that the author wrote this while being immersed in another language.
 There are hints of it throughout.
 One problem area, which is not going to be a show stopper, but a problem area nonetheless, is his explanation about the triple equals in Ruby.
 There is no such thing, but he uses it from the time he introduces it and through the book.
 It is little things like this that can confuse a new programmer in the language, if they even spot it.
 If they spot it, they start to wonder what else is not right.
 It can be a pretty large distraction.

 There are other areas that are difficult though, where he references things that are not used, but addresses them in the “Questions” section.